Franken Leadership Center

 Designed as intensive career preparation, Carlson Internships connect highly motivated and intellectually curious students with top internships throughout the country.
 The paid full-time positions offer competitive wages—and in some cases, housing is provided.
 Participants must be responsible and conscientious, have a 3.0 cumulative GPA, and possess excellent communication skills.
-The internships include two hours of academic credit through NWC’s Exploring Vocation Seminar.
+The internships include two to six hours of academic credit through the Carlson Internship: Exploring Vocation Seminar.

 Additional career preparation is available for students chosen as LEAD Scholars who have an excellent academic performance, are recommended by a professor in their major, and interview successfully with local professionals.
 LEAD Scholars are invited to participate in seminars taught by top employers on topics such as leadership training, internship preparation and professional development.
 Participants will benefit from networking opportunities provided by the seminars and will have direct access to Carlson Internships.

 Whenever possible, the Franken Leadership Center staff work with NWC professors to incorporate service-learning into their courses.
 This teaching model enables you to learn by doing—to take material from the classroom and apply it as you serve others.
 Northwestern currently has more than 30 service-learning partners for majors ranging from business to religion to theatre.

 Have fun, get to know others and yourself, and experience learning in an active way through Northwestern’s adventure education programming.
 Especially for first-year students, these experiences can help ease the transition from high school to college and from dependence and structured accountability to independence and responsibility.
 Other outcomes include building community, developing leadership and interpersonal skills, and growing academically, spiritually and socially.